omeka/omeka-s-enduser/docs/content/media.md

 ![a detail of the property with the annotation bubble highlighted](contentfiles/annotation_add.png)

 The annotation sidebar will open to the right.
 Select any property that is available within the Omeka S installation to describe the relationship between the annotation and the value it describes.
-For instance, the value for associated with the property DCterms:Contributor might be annotated with the property Schema:jobTitle.
+For instance, the value for associated with the property `DCterms:Contributor` might be annotated with the property `Schema:jobTitle`.

-Then select a date type for the annotation: Text, URI, or and Omeka S Resource.
+Then select a date type for the annotation: Text, URI, or an Omeka S Resource.
 Installed modules may make additional data types available.
 Click the "Add Annotation" button.

 Input the annotation, and click "Set Annotations" to finalize the process.